CJ Opiaza

-Christine Juliane Hinkle Opiaza (born July 8, 1998) is a Filipina model and beauty pageant titleholder who was crowned Miss Grand International 2024.
+Christine Juliane Hinkle Opiaza (born July 8, 1998) is a Filipina model and beauty pageant titleholder crowned Miss Grand International 2024 after assuming the title.
 She is the first Filipina to hold the Miss Grand International title.

-Prior to her international win, she competed in Binibining Pilipinas 2022 and placed as first runner-up in Miss Universe Philippines 2023.
+She also competed at Binibining Pilipinas 2022, but was unplaced, and was first runner-up at Miss Universe Philippines 2023.

 Early life and education

-Christine Juliane Hinkle Opiaza was born on July 8, 1998, in Castillejos, Zambales, and is the eldest of three siblings.
+Christine Juliane Opiaza was born on July 8, 1998 in Subic, Zambales.
 She began competing in beauty pageants in 2012 in pursuit of a scholarship to the Lyceum of Subic Bay.
-Despite not winning initially, she competed again the following year, securing first place and the scholarship.
-In 2015, she was named Miss Lyceum during her time at the university.
+Succeeding the second year she, gained the scholarship, and was later Miss Lyceum 2015.
 She graduated with a degree in Human Resource Development Management in 2018.

 Pageantry

 Binibining Pilipinas 2022

-Opiaza participated in Binibining Pilipinas 2022 as the representative of Zambales but was unplaced.
+Opiaza represented Zambales in Binibining Pilipinas 2022, and went unplaced.
+Nicole Borromeo of Cebu won the pageant.

 Miss Universe Philippines 2023

-On February 18, 2023, Opiaza was confirmed as one of the 40 delegates in Miss Universe Philippines 2023, representing Zambales.
+On February 18, 2023, Opiaza represented and was first runner up at Miss Universe Philippines 2023.

 At the coronation night, she wore a gown designed by Mak Tumang inspired by the local legend of Mangalagar, the Zambales goddess of good grace.

-During the first round of the question-and-answer segment at Miss Universe Philippines 2023, Opiaza addressed a question regarding a Goldman Sachs study predicting that artificial intelligence could affect 300 million full-time jobs globally.
-She acknowledged the role of technological progress but stressed that such change should not come at the expense of human labor.
+In the question-and-answer rounds, Opiaza was asked about a Goldman Sachs study predicting that artificial intelligence could affect 300 million full-time jobs globally.
+In her answer, she acknowledged the role of technological progress but stressed that such change should not come at the expense of human labor.
 Opiaza emphasized the importance of valuing manpower as a key driver of economic development and advocated for a balanced approach between AI integration and workforce preservation.

-In the final question-and-answer round, all top five candidates answered a common question on a tourism campaign misattributed to the Department of Tourism, “We give the world our best.”
-Opiaza responded by stating that the Philippines’ greatest offering is its people’s commitment to purpose, gratitude, and creating meaningful change.
+She was later asked about a tourism campaign misattributed to the Department of Tourism, “We give the world our best.”
+Opiaza answered that the Philippines’ greatest offering is its people’s commitment to purpose, gratitude, and creating meaningful change.
 She highlighted the importance of personal growth, community impact, and striving for continuous development as reflections of the country’s best.

-At the end of the event, Opiaza was announced as the first runner-up to Michelle Dee of Makati.

 Miss Grand Philippines 2024

-On September 29, 2024, Opiaza represented Castillejos, Zambales, in the Miss Grand Philippines 2024 pageant.
-She emerged as a frontrunner after securing five special awards during the preliminary events.
-In the question-and-answer round, she responded to a question on whether beauty queens should receive the same incentives as Olympic athletes, emphasizing that the opportunity to inspire others and advocate for meaningful causes is a reward in itself.
-At the end of the event, she was crowned Miss Grand Philippines 2024 by outgoing titleholder Nikki de Moura of Cagayan de Oro.
+Opiaza represented Castillejos, Zambales, and won Miss Grand Philippines 2024, on September 29, 2024.
+In the question-and-answer round, she answered a question on whether beauty queens should receive the same incentives as Olympic athletes, emphasizing that the opportunity to inspire others and advocate for meaningful causes is a reward in itself.
+She was crowned by outgoing titleholder Nikki de Moura of Cagayan de Oro.